felixsuwarno/Google-Merchandise-Store-Purchase-Path-Attribution-Snowflake/readme.md

 <br>

 **Key Insights**
-- Out of 9,996 purchasing visitors, 52.1% (5,210 visitors) had more than one observed session before reaching their first observed purchase.
-47.9% (4,786 visitors) reached their first observed purchase in their first observed session.
+- Multi  -session: 52.1% of purchasing visitors (5,210 people) browsed at least once before buying.
+- Single -session: 47.9% of purchasing visitors (4,786 people) bought on their first visit, no prior browsing.
+- The split is close, about 4 points apart, with slightly more visitors needing more than one visit to buy.

+**Notes**
-- This measures sessions up to that first observed purchase only.
-A visitor labeled SINGLE_SESSION here can still have made later purchases in later sessions — BQ01 doesn't track that; it only labels the path to the first one.
+- A visitor labeled single-session can still buy again later.
+BQ01 only tracks the path to their first purchase, not what happens after.
-- The split is close to even, with a lean toward multi-session — about a 4-point gap.
-- "First observed session" is not the same as a visitor's actual first-ever visit.
-The dataset only shows twelve months, so a visitor who first browsed before August 2016 would still show up here as if their observed history started later than it really did.
+- "First observed session" isn't a visitor's true first-ever visit.
+The dataset only covers 12 months, so someone who first browsed before August 2016 still shows up here as if their history started later than it really did.

 <br><br>